HNBBR/HNBBR/README.md

 - 👋 Hi, I’m @HNBBR
 - 👀 I’m interested in ...
-Python, C, C#, C++, Javascript, CSS, HTML
+Python, C, C#, C++, Javascript, CSS, HTML, PHP
 - 🌱 I’m currently learning ...
 C and GameDev
 - 💞️ I’m looking to collaborate on ...
 GameDev and Animation
 - 📫 How to reach me ...
 GitHUB